gyuho/learn/doc/etcd_raft_algorithm/README.md

 - *Byzantine failure* is the loss of the process presenting different symptoms to different observers (*Byzantine fault*).

-*Byzantine failures* are far more disruptive because they affect the *agreement* or *consensus* services in distributed computing systems.
+*Byzantine failures* are far more disruptive because they affect *agreement*, *consensus* services in distributed computing systems.
 Ideally every process must agree on the same value.
 If a distributed system loses one of its communications, it can result in data inconsistency.
 A consensus algorithm must be resilient to these failures in order to